 More than two decades ago, BioMarin began by embracing difference – acknowledging and addressing the unmet medical needs of people with rare genetic diseases.

-Today, this ethos extends across our company, where we believe in fostering a diverse and inclusive community of employees.
+Today, this ethos extends across our company, where we believe in fostering a diverse, equitable and inclusive community of employees.

 We strive to understand, support and celebrate our differences in race, ethnicity, gender, age, religion, disability and sexual orientation.
 We seek diverse perspectives and value contributions from those with a broad spectrum of backgrounds, education, personalities, skill sets, experiences, and knowledge.